Fine-Tuning the Odds in Bayesian Networks: Analysing parametric BNs using pMC techniques

 \section{Analysing parametric BNs using pMC techniques}

 The key of our approach to tackle various synthesis problems on pBNs is to exploit pMC techniques.
 To that end, we transform a pBN into a pMC.
-We first present a recipe that is applicable to all inference queries on pBNs, and then detail a transformation that is tailored to the evidence in an inference query. \ by the following inference rules: \end{itemize}
+We first present a recipe that is applicable to all inference queries on pBNs, and then detail a transformation that is tailored to the evidence in an inference query. \ where the latter equality requires $\Pr_{\B}(\neg E) < 1$. \end{proposition} This result directly enables to use techniques for \emph{feasibility checking} on pMCs to pBNs, and the use of techniques to compute reachability functions on pMCs to \emph{computing sensitivity functions} on pBNs. \ \end{proposition}

+This result facilitates using pMC techniques for pBN \emph{parameter tuning}.
+For the formal definitions and the proof, see App.~\ref{app:proofs}.

+\paragraph{Example.} Fig. \ref{fig:transformation-example} (right) indicates the evidence-guided pMC generated for our running example, the ordering $(P, U, B)$, and the evidence $\sl U{=}neg \wedge B{=}neg$.
+By the propagation operation the value of $P$ is propagated until the level of last evidence node $B$.
+By the redirection operation, the transitions leading to $U{=}pos$ and $B{=}pos$ are redirected to the initial state.
+By Proposition \ref{proposition-ev-tailored},

+\emph{Ratio and difference parameter tuning by parameter lifting.} The ratio problem on pBN $\B$ corresponds to finding an instantiation $u$ in the pMC $\M^\varrho_{\B, E}$ s.t.